-Great news – while schools are closed, we will have access to thousands of books online through Renaissance Learning (the company which runs the Accelerated Reader programme).
+Great news – we have access to thousands of books online through Renaissance Learning (the company which runs the Accelerated Reader programme).
 To browse the available books, please go to https://readon.myon.co.uk/ and click start reading.
 The fiction books are all in the Genres section.

 Many children enjoy taking the Accelerated Reader quizzes, so this facility has been made available at home for the foreseeable future.
 This will also allow teachers to keep up to date with how pupils are doing with their reading whilst away from school.
 Please log on at https://ukhosted59.renlearn.co.uk/1892799/.
 Please note that there are also vocabulary quizzes available on some books.
 Book and vocabulary quizzes are available through the Accelerated Reader button after logging in.
 There are also articles with quizzes available by clicking on the Accelerated Reader Articles button.

 Children are free to quiz on any book they have read as long as it is on the system.
 To find out if a book has a quiz available, or to check book levels, please go to https://www.arbookfind.co.uk/default.aspx.
 You can also use this link to search for books within certain levels – simply go to advanced search, leave the book details blank, enter your child’s interest level and ZPD range (e.g. 2.2 – 3.6) and press search.

 If children need a reminder of their current levels, usernames or passwords – or if you have any other questions – please email their teacher at the provided year group addresses.